 The pain is unimaginable by those that have not experienced it.
 A pastor with a passionate heart for God and His people, in spite of all the high hopes he had for fruitful ministry, faces not only an unforeseen storm in his ministry, but also in his home as his wife, therefore, wants him to quit his ministry.
 In the hurricane force of this storm, he faces the possible loss of his ministry and marriage.
 This is happening to pastors right now.
 This could happen to you.
 You must be prepared for your wife to possibly want out if things go wrong.

 If you have never been to the Oklahoma City National Memorial & Museum, I recommend you make the trip, especially if you live in Oklahoma.
-You should go there to remember what happened there twenty-two years ago.
+You should go there to remember what happened there twenty-four years ago.

 I do not need to go there to remember, though.
-Even after twenty-two years, my memory of that tragic day has not dulled.
+Even after twenty-four years, my memory of that tragic day has not dulled.
 Even though the tragedy of that day did not touch me directly (as it did so many others for whom my heart still breaks), it did mark me permanently because of my involvement in the events at the Murrah Building that day and in days to come, on which I will write more later.
 Right now, I just want to share what I remember about that day, as it took shape for me personally.

 Why do we have mouths?
 From a Biblical perspective, primarily to praise God in our worship and in our witness - to proclaim the excellencies of God for His exalted glory in the exceeding joy of all in Jesus Christ.
 That is the highest use of our mouths and should be our highest aim in using our mouths.
 As such, we must keep our mouths out of the gutter.
 Do you have a clean mouth or a dirty mouth?
 Do you praise God with that mouth?